-- To communicate meteorological information in the form of forecast policy discussions and handover briefings that are impact-focused and that utilize the forecast funnel. - To identify the key weather and climate sensitivities of customers and deliver tailored briefings that focus on impacts, uncertainties, confidence and support for decision-making. - To prepare and provide media interviews and community outreach activities using plain language, talking points and documents that communicate key messages. - To engage customers and colleagues by using the right tone and body language and showing empathy.
+- To communicate meteorological information in the form of forecast policy discussions and handover briefings that are impact-focused and that utilize the forecast funnel. - To identify the key weather and climate sensitivities of customers and deliver tailored briefings that focus on impacts, uncertainties, confidence and support for decision-making. - To prepare and provide media interviews and community outreach activities using plain language, talking points and documents that communicate key messages.8 - To engage customers and colleagues by using the right tone and body language and showing empathy. - To produce clear and concise written documents. - To share knowledge and work constructively with others in a team.